Amar Bangladesh Party: History

-The party witnessed a major split in October 2023 when several important leaders abruptly left the party and joined the Syed Muhammad Ibrahim-led Bangladesh Kalyan Party after ABP decided not to take part in the 2024 general election.
+The party witnessed a major split in October 2023 when several important leaders abruptly left the party and joined the Syed Muhammad Ibrahim-led Bangladesh Kalyan Party after the ABP decided not to take part in the 2024 general election.
+In 2023, it joined the Bangladesh Nationalist Party in a movement to demand the restoration of the caretaker government system.